USAA vs. State Farm: Which one is the cheapest?

 USAA vs. State Farm: Rates by age group

-For teens - one of the most expensive age groups to insure - USAA has the cheapest rates, coming in at $4,385 per year.
-State Farm costs an average of $5,368 for a teen driver.
+For teens—one of the most expensive age groups to insure–USAA has the lowest rates at $4,385 per year.
+State Farm costs more, averaging $5,368 for a teen driver.

-For example, adults pay an average of $1,406 at USAA, while at State Farm the average rate for an adult is $1,985.
+For example, adults pay an average of $1,406 with USAA, while State Farm charges an average of $1,985 for an adult.

 Age group | USAA | State Farm |